misonuma/strsum/README.md

 https://arxiv.org/abs/1906.05691
 Masaru Isonuma, Juncihiro Mori and Ichiro Sakata (The University of Tokyo)
 Accepted in ACL 2019 as a long paper

 ### Requirements

+Python 3.6
-Tensorflow
+Tensorflow 1.8.0

 ### Usage